waseemingly/tp/docs/UserGuide.md

 **Example of usage:**
 `add-client n/Jack Doe p/98765432 e/jackd@example.com a/311, Clementi Ave 2, #02-25 r/Developer pr/AndroidApp pr/CustomWebsite o/Google do/google.com`

-Upon executing the above command,
-* A new client, `Jack Doe`, is added with the respective details
-* He is assigned to the projects `AndroidApp` and `CustomWebsite` (provided that these projects already exist in the address book).

 When command succeeds, CLI shows:

 ```